 A door from the living space leads directly out to a huge decked terrace which wraps right around the house.
 This is a superb place to relax and enjoy the coastal views from every angle.
 The house itself also sits in a large plot with ample grassed garden space to play or relax in.
 Just over the garden hedge the coastal path leads down the cliffside first to Treyarnon Bay and then a short flat walk further along the coast path to Constantine Bay, Booby’s Bay and Trevose Head.
 In the other direction the path bends around several secluded small coves before arriving at the beautiful Porthcothan Bay.

 Trenouth features 6 bedrooms in all.
 There are four bedrooms on the ground floor, the three bedrooms along the front of the house all feature great views out to sea.
 The front 3 bedrooms consist of a king size with ensuite, one super king bedroom with ensuite and one double bedroom.
 The last bedroom on the ground floor is on the other side of the corridor at the back of the house.
 It is a twin room with attractive built in wooden single beds at both ends and views out over the back garden.
-The remaining bedroom in the house is on the top floor, a large spacious dormitory style room which can sleep up to 6 in 6 single beds (4 are made up as standard with the extra 2 single beds only made up on request).
+The remaining bedroom in the house is on the top floor, a large spacious dormitory style room which can sleep up to 6 in 6 single beds (4 are made up as standard with the extra 2 single beds only made up on request - PLEASE request if 2 extra truckle beds needed).
 The room would work well for a large group of kids to spend the whole holiday together.
 It also benefits from multiple skylights each with sea view.
 The sixth and final bedroom is in a completely separate outdoor shepherds hut in the garden which has a king sized bed, running water, electric socket and wood burning stove.
 It creates a fun and uniquely cosy space to drop off to sleep while listening to the relaxing sound of the waves rolling in below you.

 All bedrooms are simply and cleverly furnished with a mixture of vintage and modern pieces with comfy armchairs and eclectic chests of drawers.
 All bedrooms feature beautiful and extremely comfortable beds, heavy oak doors, brass door handles and wall hooks to hang clothes.